 Forensic Anthropology - Specialist (Science)

-Limited Enrolment — Admission into the Forensic Anthropology program is by special application ONLY.
-To be considered for admission into the program, ALL students, including students admitted into the 1st year Forensic Science category, MUST submit a direct online FSC Application, upon completing the minimum program entry requirements.
-Meeting the minimum requirements does not guarantee admission into the program.
+Limited Enrolment — Admission into the Forensic Anthropology Specialist Program is by special application only.
+To be considered for admission into the program, ALL students, including students admitted into the 1st year Forensic Science category, MUST submit a direct online application in addition to their ACORN request, upon completing the minimum program entry requirements.

 Minimum Requirements: